pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

 Custom Upstreams from other repository hosts must be created for you by Pantheon Support.

-These are common steps needed for most Git Providers:
+Common steps needed for most Git Providers are provided below.

 1. Prepare a new user specifically for Pantheon access.